mariojgt/UnrealEngineMouseSelection/readme.md

 ## Installation

-1. Close the repository and press play to test the project.
+1. Clone the repository and press play to test the project, them migrate the folder _HudSelection, to check how it works check the actor BP_ThirdPersonCharacter everything is comment with the green color